CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Assembly instructions could be clearer

-If your tot adores everything food-related, is itching to help you prepare meals or is just curious about what’s going on above their head, a kitchen helper tower is a must-have.
+If your tot adores everything food-related, is itching to help prepare meals, or is just curious about what’s happening at the kitchen counter, a kitchen toddler tower is a must-have.
 These designs need to be easy enough to move around while still providing enough stability to keep your child safe as they lend a hand.
-Thankfully, Lalo’s The Tower checks all of these boxes—plus, it offers an airy, stylish design that won’t be an eyesore in your living space.
+Lalo’s The Tower checks all of these boxes—plus, its airy, modern design looks great in the kitchen and won’t feel bulky or out of place.

 Image: Korin M.